Superstorm Sandy legacy: Recovery far from equal on NY shore - NewsBreak

 “The things that they pump into the other communities around us are more positive.
 They give them more leisure things, better quality,” Davis said.
 “Here, they do things — but it’s not up to the same par.”

-Experts such as NYU sociologist Jacob Faber say it’s not just the storm or natural disaster that has affected Edgemere and other poorer communities — it’s the lingering impact of years of neglect.
+Experts such as NYU sociologist Jacob Faber say it’s not just natural disaster that has affected Edgemere and other poorer communities — it’s the lingering impact of years of neglect.

 “You have these geographically and socially and economically isolated communities that are in a position to just get hammered, over and over again,” Farber said.